danieltannn/ITP_24/ConductProctoring/README.md

 $encodedCommand = [Convert]::ToBase64String($bytes)
 write-host $encodedCommand
 ```
 After we know the encoded string, runnning the command below will allow us to conduct proctoring without needing to drop any files into the student's PC.
-In this case, we would not even need to have a remote script stored anywhere
+In this case, we would not even need to have a remote script stored anywhere.
 ```
 powershell.exe -executionpolicy bypass -w hidden -e <base64encodedstring>
 ```